hytechimaging/sammo-boat/_sources/interface.rst.txt

 `SurveyType`, `Transect`, `Boat` and `Plateform` buttons open their tables dialog as each can contains more than one entity.

-Espiecially for `Transect` table, it is possible to import a linear layer (EPSG:4326).
+Especially for `Transect` table, it is possible to import a linear layer (EPSG:4326).
 The imported layer must have the same attribute names as the `Transect` table (transect,strate,subRegion,length).
 Transect entity reference will be available in the `Environment` table.